isaaclyman/blackswan-js/README.md

 // Now let's set up a chord to use later
 // blackswan.chord: pass in all the notes to be played simultaneously, a
-//  duration (number of beats), and optional configuration parameters
+//  duration (note value, e.g. 0.25 for a quarter note), and optional
+//  configuration parameters
 // Here we only want to set the notes, not the duration or config, so
 //  we use fn.bind(scope, param1..paramN)
 var cMajorChord = blackswan.chord.bind(null, ['c4', 'e4', 'g4']);